connorskees/connorskees.github.io/content/blog/merge-tree.md

 The goal for this data structure is to efficiently return the sum of the length of the child nodes given a refSeq and client id.
 By using partial lengths we can quickly skip over large sections of the tree by calculating their length from the perspective of our current operation.

 Recall our example tree traversal above where we sum up segment lengths to reach our desired position.
-Partial lengths is the structure that allows us to speed up this traversal from O($$n$$) to O($$log n$$).
+Partial lengths is the structure that allows us to speed up this traversal from O($$number of segments$$) to O($$log (number of segments)$$).
 This makes partial lengths critical to the efficient use of the merge-tree data structure.

 <!-- Partial lengths are in my opinion one of the most complex and hardest to debug parts of merge-tree. -->